ToolJet/ToolJet/docs/versioned_docs/version-2.65.0/contributing-guide/documentation-guidelines/style-guide.md

 Authorization: Bearer <token>
 ```

-- HTTP blocks should be ready to run when pasted into tools like Postman or `curl` commands.
+- HTTP blocks should be ready to run when pasted into tools like Postman or `cURL` commands.
 This means including all necessary components like headers, body, and method. **Example**:
 ```bash
 curl -X POST https://api.example.com/resource \
 -H 'Content-Type: application/json' \